Geoffrey Tozer: Studies

 Tozer studied with Eileen Ralf and Keith Humble in Australia, Maria Curcio (the last and favourite pupil of Artur Schnabel) in England and Theodore Lettvin in the United States.
 Eileen Ralf lived in Hobart, and the airline TAA flew Tozer there and back every week for lessons, free of charge.
 He later described Ralf's teaching as "the greatest musical gift given me".
-Aged 14, he became the youngest semi-finalist ever at the Leeds International Piano Competition and soon afterwards made his European debut at a BBC Promenade Concert in the Royal Albert Hall, with the BBC Symphony Orchestra under Sir Colin Davis.
+Aged 14, he became the youngest semi-finalist ever at the Leeds International Piano Competition and soon afterwards made his European debut at a BBC Promenade Concert in the Royal Albert Hall, with the BBC Symphony Orchestra conducted by Sir Colin Davis.
 He was the youngest person to be awarded a Churchill Fellowship.

 In 1971, aged 16, he stayed with Benjamin Britten for several weeks.
 Britten invited him to perform at the Aldeburgh Festival, where he accompanied the cellist Mstislav Rostropovich.

 Tozer performed at the inaugural concert of the Melbourne Concert Hall in 1982.
 In the early 1980s he taught at the University of Michigan.
 From 1983 he based himself in Canberra and briefly taught at the ANU School of Music, Australian National University before his touring and recording schedules made this impractical.
 His early recordings were not commercially released; his first commercial recording, in 1986, was of John Ireland's Piano Concerto in E-flat major with the Melbourne Symphony Orchestra conducted by David Measham, still considered by many the best recording of the work.
 In 1989 he worked with Peter Sculthorpe to record a disc of Sculthorpe's works for piano and strings.

 Later career

 When Tatiana Nikolayeva visited Australia in the 1990s, she asked to be introduced to "the one who plays like a Russian" (meaning Tozer).
 In 1993, Tozer made his first tour of China, appearing in Beijing, Shanghai, Nanjing and other cities.
-In 1994, he made the first complete recording of the four piano concertos of Ottorino Respighi, with the BBC Philharmonic Orchestra under Sir Edward Downes.
+In 1994, he made the first complete recording of the four piano concertos of Ottorino Respighi, with the BBC Philharmonic conducted by Sir Edward Downes.

-In May 2001, Tozer was the first Western artist to perform the Yellow River Concerto in China, at the invitation of the Chinese Ministry of Culture.
+In May 2001, Tozer was the first Western artist to perform the Yellow River Piano Concerto in China, at the invitation of the Chinese Ministry of Culture.
 His performance, which received a standing ovation, was broadcast live on Chinese national television and was watched by an estimated audience of 80 million people.

 In May 2003, Tozer gave a recital in New York City with Colin McPhillamy in which they gave the first performance in the United States of Nikolai Medtner's The Treehouse.
 This followed an appearance in Birmingham to play in a tribute to Medtner's foremost pupil, the late Edna Iles.

 Tozer championed the music of many under-recorded composers, such as Respighi, Alan Rawsthorne, John Blackwood McEwen, Erich Wolfgang Korngold, Roberto Gerhard, Percy Grainger, John Ireland (the Piano Concerto in E-flat major) and Nikolai Tcherepnin.
 At one Berlin Festival, Tozer gave an all-Artur Schnabel concert in the presence of the entire Schnabel family; he also recorded Schnabel's music.